jeslyntweedie/AudioCurator/README.md

 Keeping it free and open source, our audio player can stream directly from any user-created playlist on their own SoundCloud and can pull any track from the SoundCloud universe.

-We hope you enjoy AudioCurator, feel free to tweak the code as you like, add your own flair, and contact us with questions of comments.
+We hope you enjoy AudioCurator, feel free to tweak the code as you like, add your own flair, and contact us with questions or comments.

 -The AudioCurator Team